We've Moved!

 The following is an overview of the 4 key steps to having O’Leary-Guth Law Office prepare an estate plan for you.

 Step Two – Initial Meeting.
-When you return your completed Personal Information Form, I will schedule an initial meeting with the right attorney from our team, based on your personal situation.
+When you return your completed Personal Information Form, we will schedule an initial meeting with the right attorney from our team, based on your personal situation.
 The initial meeting is your opportunity to ask your questions and share your wishes, and for us to learn what your goals are.
 The meeting can be conducted in person, by phone, or video conference – whatever works best for you! .

 Once we know your goals, we can explain alternative ways to accomplish them, and tell you what we expect it will cost to prepare the documents needed to fulfill your wishes.
 In other words, you will have a very good idea what your estate plan will cost before you incur any fees.

 Step Three – Review your Documents.
-If you choose to move forward, our attorneys will draft your estate plan and I will send you a draft for your review.
+If you choose to move forward, our attorneys will draft your estate plan and we will send you a draft for your review.
 You can take your time reviewing the drafts after they arrive.
 If you have questions or changes, just let us know, and we revise the draft as need be.

 Schedule an appointment with us today.